The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 - Multiple domestic flights or even a round-trip ticket to Europe or Asia when you transfer points to partners such as United MileagePlus, British Airways Executive Club or Air Canada Aeroplan

-- A weekend getaway at a luxury Hyatt resort, like the Grand Hyatt Kauai or Park Hyatt Beaver Creek — where rates can exceed $1,000 per night — when you transfer points to World of Hyatt
+- A weekend getaway on the lowest off-peak dates at a luxury Hyatt resort, like the Grand Hyatt Kauai or Park Hyatt Beaver Creek — where rates can exceed $1,000 per night — when you transfer points to World of Hyatt (note that points transfers to Hyatt from the card are now at a 4:3 ratio, reduced from 1:1 in June 2026)

 - Longer stays at budget-friendly properties through transfers to World of Hyatt, Marriott Bonvoy or IHG One Rewards

-However, you decide to use your points, this offer represents an incredible value, especially considering the Sapphire Preferred Card’s annual fee is a modest $95.
-But even after you’ve spent the welcome bonus, the card can make sense to keep for the long term —especially if you’re a frequent traveler — thanks to ongoing perks that can offset its yearly cost.
+However you decide to use your points, this offer represents incredible value, especially given the Sapphire Preferred Card’s modest annual fee of $95.
+But even after you’ve spent the welcome bonus, the card can make sense to keep for the long term —especially if you’re a frequent traveler — thanks to ongoing perks that more than justify its yearly cost.

 Chase Sapphire Preferred Card Benefits Can Save You Money and Protect Your Purchases